faxad/activflow/README.md

 ```

 #### Step 2: Activity Configuration
-- Activities (States/Nodes) are represented as django models
+- Activities (States/Nodes) are represented as Django models
-- Model representing initial Activity, and the following Activities must take **AbstractInitialActivity** and **AbstractActivity** as base respectively
+- **AbstractInitialActivity** should be the base for the initial activity
+- **AbstractActivity** should be the base for all other activities
 - Custom validation logic must be defined under **clean()** on the activity model
 - Custom field specific validation should be defined under **app/validator** and applied to the field as **validators** attribute
 ```python